Bandeirainveste/bandeirainveste.github.io/index.md

 Hi, I'm Sarah.
 I lead the research organization at [Flashbots](https://www.flashbots.net/), where I've been since 2023.
-Flashbots is an R&D organization working on maximal extractable value — MEV — through open research and products.
+Flashbots is an R&D organization working to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV arises whenever a privileged actor has control over a system in which there is a conflict over resources.
 Our work brings together economics, mechanism design, distributed systems, cryptography, and open source development, aimed at